 Case report

-Milk Goitre In Kid: A Case Report
+Milk Goitre in Kid: A Case Report

 ABSTRACT:

 A case of one week old kid was presented at Veterinary Clinical Complex, College of Veterinary Sc. & A. H., Rewa, M.P., India with a complaint of swelling under neck, gasping, anorexia and vomiting milk.
 Upon clinical examination the lesion revealed hard, glandular, painless, palpable swelling at cranio-ventral neck region in the throat at thyroid region.
-Clinical signs revealed gasping with respiratory rate 56/min, temperature as 104.3 F and pulse rate- 98/min.
+Clinical signs revealed gasping with respiratory rate 56/min, temperature as 104.30 F and pulse rate- 98/min.
 Ultrasonography of the neck and mediastinum revealed presence of thymus tissue.
 Haematological examination revealed anaemia with low RBC count and haemoglobin value.
 On the basis of clinical signs and laboratory findings, the case was diagnosed as milk goitre.